Ahmad-Faqehi/Ahmad-Faqehi/README.md

 - 👋 Hi, I’m Ahmad Faqehi
-- 👀 I’m interested in DevOps and Web Developer
+- 👀 I’m interested in DevOps and Web Development
 - 🌱 I’m have been graduated from Computer Sciences
 - 📫 How to reach me:
 - Presonal Website: [iAhmad.info](https://iahmad.info)